Frequently asked questions

 Do you only work with solar energy in Amsterdam?

-That's right, all the way!
+Right, totally!
 And we even have some power left over that we feed back into the grid.
-It is possible, even if you need a lot of machines, like we do.
+It's just possible, even if it takes a lot of machines.

 Is your chocolate slave-free?